arcebrito/kinem/docs/running-kinem.md

 1. KINEM.EXE was programmed and compiled in Turbo C 3.0 to run under the MS-DOS 16-bit operating system.
 Due to this, the EXE cannot run directly on modern 64-bit operating systems.
 2. However, you can use a DOS emulator like DOSBox to run KINEM.EXE.
-3. You can find the distributable version of KINEM and the necessary files to run the program in a ZIP file in this repository.
-The file is: **KINEM.zip**.
+3. The distributable version of KINEM, along with all the necessary files to run the program, is available in this repository as a ZIP file named **KINEM.zip**.
-4. Throughout this document, the nomenclature: `<Z:\command parameter>` indicates the execution of a command in the DOSBox emulator (**DOSBox.exe**).
+4. Throughout this document, the nomenclature: `<Z:\command parameter>` indicates a command that you are required to execute in the DOSBox emulator (**DOSBox.exe**).

 ## Installing and Setting-Up DOSBox Emulator